Design Verification

 Welcome to Design Verification

 Hello, welcome to the Design Verification module (COMS30026) website.
-Here you’ll find all the course content and related information.
+Here you will find all the course content and related information.
 Lecture recordings and information on coursework (where applicable) are hosted privately on Blackboard at the University of Bristol.
 For further information about this course, please contact Kerstin Eder.

 Overview